Skip to content

 10. Microbrushes and Cleaning Tools

 Keeping your tools clean extends their life and ensures better results.
 Microbrushes (tiny disposable applicators) are perfect for applying small amounts of adhesive or cleaning tight spaces.
 A dedicated set of cleaning tools will help maintain your investment in quality embellishment supplies.
+If you find your existing rhinestones losing their sparkle over time, see our guide on fixing fading rhinestones for restoration techniques.

 Bonus: Storage Solutions